emahmi/Important-Topics-For-Developer/Solution of Programming Topics.md

 ### Non-Generics Collection:
 Non-generic collections hold elements of different datatypes.
 In the .NET Framework, the non-generic collections (ArrayList, Hashtable, SortedKist, Queue etc.) store elements internally in 'object' arrays which, can of course, store any type of data.Generic collections are bit slower than non-generic collection when using value types and not much convenient when using reference types.

-Example: ArrayList, BitArray
+####Examples
-- ArrayList − It represents ordered collection of an object that can be indexed individually.
+- ***ArrayList:*** It represents ordered collection of an object that can be indexed individually.
 ArrayList is an alternative to an array.
 However, unlike array you can add and remove items from a list at a specified position using an index and the array resizes itself automatically.

-- BitArray −  It represents an array of the binary representation using the values 1 and 0.
+- ***BitArray:*** It represents an array of the binary representation using the values 1 and 0.
 It is used when you need to store the bits but do not know the number of bits in advance.

 # Question-7